Skip to content

-In our last post, we gave a high-level explanation of ACH’s requirements for electronically storing financial deposit information (i.e., bank account numbers) and who they impacted.
 While Nacha, the governing and enforcement body ruling over the United State’s ACH network, addressed many questions regarding its Supplementing Data Security Rule, it did not dive deep or prescribe technical requirements or solutions.
+This blog aims to do just that.
+We want to

-- highlight the inspiration behind Nacha’s technical requirements for securing bank account numbers at-rest.
+• Highlight the inspiration behind Nacha’s technical requirements for securing bank account numbers at-rest.

-- provide questions to help guide which solution is best for your organization.
+• Provide questions to help guide which solution is best for your organization.

 What are Nacha’s technical requirements for data at rest?